-Many times dog owners cannot make up their mind and therefore decide to ask the vet or the vet staff.
+Many times dog owners cannot make up their minds and therefore decide to ask the vet or the vet staff.
 Unless the dog is visibly in distress or pain, this is a difficult question that ultimately can be answered only by the owner that only knows the pet best.
-Generally, the best guideline is to carefully observe at the dog's quality of life from a neutral, yet compassionate standpoint.
+Generally, the best guideline is to carefully observe the dog's quality of life from a neutral, yet compassionate standpoint.

 Some dogs express their will to go on their own.
 Attentive dog owners will notice the dog giving up on life.
 This can be a lack of that special spark in the eyes or an absence of a tail wag.
 It could be a lack of interest in the dog's favorite food or a sudden withdrawal from wanting to be pet.